Kr0ff/Pasta/README.md

 ```

 # Liability
-This script has been created for academic purposes only and takes no responsibility of its use !
+This script has been created for academic purposes only and the developer takes no responsibility of its use !